-Acidity is an important parameter that defines the quality of olive oil.
+Acidity is an important parameter that defines the quality of extra virgin olive oil.

 The lower the acidity, the better quality of the olive oil is.